srcfl/srcful-zap-firmware/README.md

 This repository contains the firmware for the Srcful ZAP, an ESP32-C3 based device designed to read data from smart meters via the P1 port and securely transmit it to the Srcful backend.

+**NOTE this firmware is under heavy development and should be considered an Alpha vervison**

 ## Features

 *   **P1 Smart Meter Reading:** Connects to and reads data telegrams from smart meters using the P1 port (DSMR standard).